-See Upgrading from Buildbot 0.8.x for a guide to upgrading from 0.8.x to 0.9.x
+See Upgrading to Buildbot 0.9.0 for a guide to upgrading from 0.8.x to 0.9.x

 This version addresses http://trac.buildbot.net/wiki/SecurityAlert090b4 by preventing dissemination of hook information via the web UI.

 This also reverts the addition of the frontend data service in 0.9.0b4, as that contained many bugs.
 It will be re-landed in a subsequent release.